TufanCoskun/ercannoduran/README.md

 This repository contains a small script for normalizing price data in an Excel spreadsheet based on provided inflation rates.
-The script reads an input file with `Date` and `Price` columns and writes an updated spreadsheet where prices are adjusted according to predefined inflation periods in 2024 and early 2025.
+The script reads an input file with a date column and several price columns and writes an updated spreadsheet where prices are adjusted according to predefined inflation periods in 2024 and early 2025.

 ## Requirements